-When we look at the incentive plan we find that all sales are paid the same.
-If I sell a $10,000 deal to an existing client, I make the same as if I sold a $10,000 to a new client.
-Selling to existing clients is easier, so the reps gravitate to those sales.
-Selling to new clients is harder and takes longer and that delays their commission.
+When we look at their incentive plan, we find that all sales are paid the same.
+If a salesperson sells a $10,000 deal to an existing client, they make the same as if they sold a $10,000 deal to a new client.
+Selling to existing clients is easier, so salespeople gravitate to those sales.
+Selling to new clients is harder and takes longer, which delays their commission.
 Why would they do that?
-This is a clear misalignment of strategy and incentive and it happens all the time.
+This is a clear misalignment of strategy and incentive, and it happens all the time.

-Another common example of misalignment we see is incentive plans that pay on total revenue, but the rep has control over pricing.
-For example, Rep A sells a $10,000 deal to his customer but discounts it 10%.
-He still gets paid his x% on $10K whether he keeps value in the deal and avoids the discount or if he gives away margin and the company takes a haircut.
+Another common example of misalignment is incentive plans that pay on total revenue, but the salesperson has control over pricing.
+For example, Salesperson A sells a $10,000 deal to his customer but discounts it by 10%.
+He still gets paid his x% on $10K, whether he keeps value in the deal and avoids the discount or if he gives away margin and the company takes a haircut.

-The bottom line is that you want your sales people paid for doing the things that the company is trying to achieve.
+The bottom line is that you want your salespeople to get paid for doing the things that the company is trying to achieve.
 This is one area that deserves attention every year.